janepierresgithub/tkh-ifcs-p1-student/README.md

 ```

 ### Git as an Accountability Tool
-Every `git commit` creates a cryptographic hash — a tamper-evident, timestamped,
-attributed record of exactly what changed and when.
-That is Accounting — the
-third pillar of the AAA framework.
+Every `git commit` creates a cryptographic hash — a tamper-evident, timestamped, attributed record of exactly what changed and when.
+That is Accounting — the third pillar of the AAA framework.

+### Defense in Depth
+No single security control is sufficient.
+The container network architecture in Week 04 layers multiple controls so that a breach of one layer does not mean a breach of all.

+### SOAR — Security Orchestration, Automation and Response
+The Python scripts in Week 03 demonstrate the foundational logic of SOAR platforms — ingest a log source, apply a detection rule, extract indicators of compromise, and export a structured alert.

 ---

 ## 🛠️ TA Notes

-> Hi, I'm Jane — your TA for your time as a Cybersecurity Fellow
-in the Class of 2026 Cohort.
-This repo is my own student artifact repo,
-built to show you what yours can look like.
-Every script, every note,
-every commit message here was written with intention.
+> Hi, I am Jane — your TA for Phase 1 of the TKH Innovation Fellowship Cybersecurity program.
+This repo is my own student artifact repo, built to show you what yours can look like.
+Every script, every note, every commit message here was written with intention.
 >
-> You don't have to be perfect.
+> You do not have to be perfect.
 You have to be consistent.
-> Push something every week.
+Push something every week.
 Document what you learned.
-> Future you — and future employers — will thank you.
+Future you — and future employers — will thank you.
 >
-> My door is always open.
-Well, my Slack is.
+> My Slack is always open.
 Same thing.

 ---

 ## 📖 References

-Chapple, M., Stewart, J. M., & Gibson, D. (2021). *ISC2 CISSP certified information
-systems security professional official study guide* (9th ed.).
+Chapple, M., Stewart, J. M., and Gibson, D. (2021).
+ISC2 CISSP certified information systems security professional official study guide (9th ed.).
 Sybex.

 NIST.
-(2022). *NICE Cybersecurity Workforce Framework* (NIST SP 800-181r1).
+(2022).
+NICE Cybersecurity Workforce Framework (NIST SP 800-181r1).
 National Institute of Standards and Technology.

 ---